College of Nursing and Health Sciences

 All students interested in nursing must first apply for admission to the university following the regular university admission procedures and are assigned an academic adviser by the university.
 Application for admission to the nursing program is a subsequent step and depends upon meeting specific admission requirements.

 The College of Nursing and Health Sciences welcomes the opportunity to give guidance in program planning to students in high school who have chosen nursing or are considering it as a career.
 These students are encouraged to include courses in high school which provide the best foundation for study at the university and in the major field.
-Recommended are:
+Strong preparation in the sciences, particularly biology and chemistry, is needed, as students are expected to be able to master depth and detail in the university science courses.
+Recommended courses for high school are:

 English4 units